Introduction to Engineering Fluid Mechanics ( Free PDF )

 • Non-Newtonian water

-• Elastic modulus K and quantity of compression
+• K is the elastic modulus and the amount of compression

 • Speed of sound c